justinalexandershaw/vigilant-octo-bassoon/content/graphql/guides/managing-enterprise-accounts.md

 ```
 {% endif %}

-The next GraphQL query example shows how challenging it is to retrieve the number of {% ifversion not ghae %}`public`{% else %}`private`{% endif %} repositories in each organization without using the Enterprise Account API.
+The next GraphQL query example shows how challenging it is to retrieve the number of  repositories in each organization without using the Enterprise Account API.
 Notice that the GraphQL Enterprise Accounts API has made this task simpler for enterprises since you only need to customize a single variable.
 To customize this query, replace `<name-of-organization-one>` and `<name-of-organization-two>`, etc. with the organization names on your instance.

-{% ifversion not ghae %}
 ```graphql
 # Each organization is queried separately
 {